Willyb15/Data-Science-Python/Week1/day2-intro_python/intro_python_lecture.md

 **Note**: `raw_input()` actually interprets the input as strings, so we have to manually tell Python to treat the number we pass as an integer with `int()`.
 We'll talk about strings more next week.

-If we then ran the script from IPython as above, lets look at two ways we could interact with it.
+If we then ran the script from IPython as above, let's look at two ways we could interact with it.

 ```python
 In [1]: run print_number_with_if.py